Types of Pain: Classifications and By Mechanism

 Pain is an uncomfortable and unpleasant sensation stemming from the activation of the nervous system and caused by intense or damaging stimuli.
 The International Association of the Study of Pain specifically defines it as both an unpleasant sensory and emotional experience “associated with, or resembling that associated with, actual or potential tissue damage.”
 It is also a common symptom in different medical conditions.

 There are different labels used for the classification of pain and defining the mechanisms behind the different types of pain.
-The most common ones are based on mechanism and these include nociceptive, neuropathic, nociplastic pain
+The most common ones are based on mechanism.
+These include nociceptive, neuropathic, nociplastic pain

 Some pain does not have a physical origin.
-It is commonly referred to as psychological pain or emotional pain and is technically termed algopsychalia.
+It is commonly referred to as psychological pain or emotional pain.
+This is technically termed algopsychalia.
 Researchers describe it as an unpleasant sensation that does not have a definite physical etiology.
 It is associated with the discrepancy between the ideal and actual perception of self or a product of internal response to psychological, emotional, or behavioral disturbances.

 Musculoskeletal Pain: The 3 Major Types of Pain Based on Mechanism